List of irredentist claims or disputes: Idaho

 In the United States, there is a movement both inside and outside the Idaho state for the counties in east Oregon, east Washington and north California to join the state of Idaho.
-The movement mostly stems from the election results in those parts of commonly Democrat Washington, Oregon and California, since those areas predominantly vote Republican.
+The movement mostly stems from the election results in those parts of commonly Democratic Washington, Oregon and California, since those areas predominantly vote Republican.

 Occitania

 Nationalists have laid claim on territories that have a Occitans minority and those include: